Edith Hamilton: Companion Doris Reid

 Doris Fielding Reid (1895–1973) was an American stockbroker.
 She was the daughter of Harry Fielding Reid, an American geophysicist, and Edith Gittings Reid, biographer of Doctor William Osler and President Woodrow Wilson.
 She was a student of Edith Hamilton.
 Reid was employed by Loomis, Sayles and Company beginning in 1929.
 Reid and Hamilton became lifelong companions.
-They lived together in Gramercy Park, Manhattan and Sea Wall, Maine, during which time they raised and home-schooled Reid's nephew, Francis Dorian Fielding Reid (1917–2008).
+They lived together in Gramercy Park, Manhattan and Seawall, Maine, during which time they raised and home-schooled Reid's nephew, Francis Dorian Fielding Reid (1917–2008).
 After Hamilton's death, Reid published the book Edith Hamilton: An Intimate Portrait (1967).
 Reid died on January 15, 1973, in Manhattan.
 Both women are buried at Cove Cemetery in Hadlyme, Connecticut.

 Later years

 Hamilton and Doris Reid remained in New York City until 1943, then moved to Washington, D.C., and spent their summers in Maine.
 In Washington, Reid was in charge of the local offices of Loomis, Sayles and Company, an investment firm that had been her employer since 1929; Hamilton continued to write and frequently entertained friends, fellow writers, government representatives, and other dignitaries at her home.
 Among the eminent and famous were Isak Dinesen, Robert Frost, Harvard classicist Werner Jaeger and labor leader John L. Lewis.

 After her move to Washington, Hamilton became a commentator on education projects and began to receive honors for her work.
 Hamilton also recorded programs for television programs and Voice of America, traveled to Europe, and continued to write books, articles, essays, and book reviews.

 Hamilton considered the high point of her life to be a trip to Greece at age 90 in 1957, where, in Athens, she saw her translation of Aeschylus's Prometheus Bound performed at the ancient Odeon theater of Herodes Atticus.
 As part of the evening's ceremonies, King Paul of Greece awarded the Golden Cross of the Order of Benefaction—one of Greece's highest honors—to her.
 The mayor of Athens made her an honorary citizen of the city.
 The US news media, including Time magazine, covered the event.
 An article in Publishers Weekly described the event in Hamilton's honor: floodlights illuminated the Parthenon, the Temple of Zeus and, for the first time in history, the Stoa.
 Hamilton called the ceremony "the proudest moment of my life."